Carlmundo/WA-Plus/README.md

 # Worms Armageddon Plus
-An easy to install patch to modernise the game and unlock more content.
+An easy-to-install patch to modernise the game and unlock more content.

 This has been tested on the following versions of Worms Armageddon
  - 3.8 (Steam, CD version)